Three Minute Thesis (3MT®)

 What is a 3MT competition?

-A panel of judges will select a first-place winner ($1,000 award), a second-place winner ($500 award), and audience members in attendance will select an audience choice winner ($250 award).
-In addition, the first place winner of Villanova’s 3MT® competition will be entered into the regional 3MT competition for the Northeastern Association of Graduate Schools.
+Villanova's competition offers three prizes.
+Our panel of judges will select a first-place winner ($1,000 award) and a second-place winner ($500 award).
+In addition, audience members in attendance will select a "People's Choice" winner ($250 award).
+The first place winner of Villanova’s 3MT® competition is entered into the regional 3MT competition for the Northeastern Association of Graduate Schools.

 How do I enter the competition?

-All students will first submit a self-recorded video of their presentation according to the timeline listed below.
-All video submissions will be reviewed and all finalists who are invited to present live at the final competition on February 18 will be notified by February 4.
+All students must submit a self-recorded video of their presentation according to the timeline listed below.
+All video submissions will be reviewed by a selection committee in their respective colleges and finalists will be invited to present live at the final competition on February 24, 2023.
 See below for specific submission details and submission form button.

 What are the rules?

 - A single static PowerPoint slide is permitted.
-No slide transitions, animations or 'movement' of any description are allowed.
-The slide is to be presented from the beginning of the oration.
+No slide transitions, animations or movements of any description are allowed.
+The slide will be presented from the beginning of the oration.
 For the initial video submission, the PowerPoint slide can be attached as a file along with the video recording of the oration.

 - Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.